Page Information/Options

 Name your home page HTML file as index.html (using the four letter extension with an "l" at the end), and not index.htm (with the three letter extension).

-Your home page (TIER 1) should, in a few short paragraphs, deliver your Valuable PREselling Proposition to your visitor, as well as the critical "What's in it for me?" benefits.
+Your home page (Tier 1) should deliver your Valuable PREselling Proposition to your visitor, as well as the critical "What's in it for me?" benefits.
 (See DAY 6 of the Action Guide for full details.)

 Tips

-When you upload your own index.html page, it overwrites the original home page built via SiteBuilder, if you built one.
+When you upload your own index.html page, it overwrites the original home page built via BlockBuilder, if you built one.

 What if you want to revert to your original one?
 No problem.
 SBI! stores it in a database.
 Here's how to make the switch...